TKJElectronics/Balanduino/Firmware/hardware/Balanduino/avr/bootloaders/README.md

 Taken from Lauszus's other Github repository: <http://lauszus.github.com/Sanguino>.

-For more information see the following site: <http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware> or send us an email at <support@tkjelectronics.com>.
+For more information see the following site: <http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware> or send us an email at <support@tkjelectronics.dk>.